odai-dev/InChatSight/README.md

 4.  **Select AI Model:** Use the dropdown menu (styled as "Select AI model") at the top of the popup to choose a different AI model for your conversation.
 The list includes various models from OpenAI, Google, Meta, DeepSeek, and Anthropic.
 5.  **Reset Chat:** Click the "Reset Chat" button located next to the model selector to clear the current conversation history with the AI in the popup.

 ## Project Structure and File Explanations

 InChatSight/
 ├── README.md # This documentation file
-├── background.js # Service worker for background tasks
-├── content.js # Injects into web pages to grab chat data ├── icons/ # Extension icons (icon.png used as chat background) │ ├── icon-16.png
+├── background.js # Service worker that opens setup page on install ├── content.js # Injected into web pages to extract chat messages ├── icons/ # Extension icons (icon.png used as chat background) │ ├── icon-16.png
 │ ├── icon-32.png
 │ ├── icon-48.png
 │ └── icon-128.png
 ├── libs/
-│ └── marked.min.js # Markdown parsing library
+│ └── marked.min.js # Markdown parsing library used in chat rendering
-├── manifest.json # Core configuration file for the extension
+├── manifest.json # Core configuration file for the Chrome extension ├── popup/
-├── popup/
-│ ├── popup.css # Styles for the popup interface
+│ ├── popup.css # Styles for the popup chat interface
-│ ├── popup.html # HTML structure for the popup
+│ ├── popup.html # HTML structure for the popup UI
-│ └── popup.js # JavaScript logic for the popup interface
+│ └── popup.js # JavaScript logic for popup behavior and AI interaction
 └── setup/
-├── setup.html # HTML for the API key setup page
+├── setup.html # HTML for the API key input page
-└── setup.js # JavaScript logic for the setup page
+└── setup.js # JavaScript logic for saving and loading the API key

 *   **`manifest.json`**:
     *   Defines the extension's name ("InChatSight"), version, description, and icons.